+Suzaku closed his eyes.
 "I'm afraid that's impossible as well."
-Suzaku replied without emotion.

 Bismarck frowned with disappointment.
 "Then you will never reach your goal Suzaku, and you will eventually become a monster, a bloodthirsty creature meant to be slain."

 "If that's what it takes…" Suzaku stated once more.
-"If I have to abandon my gentleness and compassion to see peace brought forward, then I will only leave those weaknesses behind!"
+"If I have to abandon my gentleness and compassion to see peace brought forward…" he said before at last declaring.
+"Then I will only leave those weaknesses behind!"